 <link rel="canonical" href="https://www.adobe.com" />

-Use 302 (temporary) redirects - In the instances where separate URLs are used for the variation pages in a test, Google recommends using a 302 redirect to direct traffic into the test variations.
-This tells the search engines that the redirect is temporary and will only be active as long as the test is running.
+Use 302 (temporary) redirects: In the instances where separate URLs are used for the variation pages in a test, Google recommends using a 302 redirect to direct traffic into the test variations.
+The 302 redirect tells the search engines that the redirect is temporary and are active only as long as the test is running.

-window.location command to direct users to test variations, which does not explicitly signify whether the redirect is a 301 or 302.
+window.location command.
+This command directs users to test variations, which does not explicitly signify whether the redirect is a 301 or 302.

-Although we continue to look for viable solutions to completely align with search engine guidelines, for those clients that must use separate URLs for testing, we are confident that proper implementation of the canonical tags mentioned above mitigates the risk associated with this approach.
+Adobe continues to look for viable solutions to completely align with search engine guidelines.
+For those clients that must use separate URLs for testing, Adobe is confident that proper implementation of the canonical tags mitigates the risk associated with this approach.

-Run experiments only as long as necessary - We believe “as long as necessary” to be as long as it takes to reach statistical significance.
+Run experiments only as long as necessary: Adobe believes “as long as necessary” to be as long as it takes to reach statistical significance.
 Target provides best practices to determine when your test has reached this point.
-We recommend that you incorporate the hardcoded implementation of winning tests into your testing workflow and allot the appropriate resources.
+Adobe recommends that you incorporate the hardcoded implementation of winning tests into your testing workflow and allot the appropriate resources.

-Using the Target platform to “publish” winning tests is not recommended as a permanent solution, but as long as the winning test is published for 100% of users 100% of the time, this approach can be used while the process of hardcoding the winning test is completed.
+Using the Target platform to “publish” winning tests is not recommended as a permanent solution.
+If the winning test is published for 100% of users 100% of the time, this approach can be used while the process of hardcoding the winning test is completed.

 It’s important to consider what your test has changed as well.
-Simply updating the color of buttons or other minor non-text-based items on the page will not have any influence over your organic rankings.
+Simply updating the color of buttons or other minor non-text-based items on the page does not influence your organic rankings.
 Changes to text should be hardcoded, however.

 It’s also important to consider the accessibility of the page you’re testing.
-If the page is not accessible to the search engines and was never designed to rank in organic search in the first place, such as a dedicated landing page for an email campaign, then none of the considerations above apply.
+If the page is not accessible to search engines and was never designed to rank in organic search in the first place, then none of the considerations above apply.
+An example is a dedicated landing page for an email campaign.

 Google states that following these guidelines “should result in your tests having little or no impact on your site in search results.”